corda/corda/docs/source/corda-configuration-file.rst

     The port to start SSH server on e.g. ``sshd { port = 2222 }``.

     *Default:* not defined

+sslHandshakeTimeout
+  Internal option.

+  **Important: Please do not change.**

+  *Default:* 60000 milliseconds

 systemProperties
   An optional map of additional system properties to be set when launching via ``corda.jar`` only.